Canop/broot/website/docs/tricks.md

 ![dcd ruleset](img/20190122-dcd_rulset.png)

-# Focus a new directory but keep the current filter

-When you hit `enter` on a directory, it's focused and the filter is reset.

-If you want to keep the filter, for example to search deeper, you may use `:focus` instead (or  you can bind it to a key shortcut).

-# Go to the directory containing the selected file

-Suppose you filter to find a file, and it's in a deeper directory, you may want to see it "more closely", that is, keeping the filter, to make its parent directory the current root.

-This can be done with the `:focus` verb which can be called with <kbd>ctrl</kbd><kbd>f</kbd>.

-# Run a script or program from broot
+# Run a script or program

 If your system is normally configured, doing `alt`-`enter` on an executable will close broot and execute the file.

-# Change standard file opening
+# Change file opening

 When you hit enter on a file, broot asks the system to open the file.
 It's usually the best solution as it selects the program according to the file's type and to settings you set system wide.